SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 But what about the Topic `taxinyc.analytics.kpi.exceeded.v1` that is being consumed by the two Connectors (SolaceSinkConnectorOPS and the ElasticsearchSink-Connector)?
 After talking with our domain expert we identified that this is an event published by both the Passenger Surge Detection & Drive Incentive Calc application.
 So go ahead and make those association.

-Positive
-: Once we commit the discovered object and their association to application and event to the Event Portal you will be able to make this graph more nice and organized.
-The important part is you as the expert making those linkages between applications for now.

-### Making Links Across App Domains

 ### Commit to Event Portal

-Alright, so now that we have associated and maps all objects discovered during our scan it is time to commit this to the Event Portal so your architecture teams and developers can collaborate on.
+Alright, so now that we have associated and mapped all objects discovered during our scan it is time to commit this to the Event Portal so your architecture teams and developers can collaborate, design, and govern the NYC Taxi Analytics architecture.

+Negative
-You also want to make sure that all association are resolved, i.e. there are no alert yellow circle icons on any of the objects as these won't be imported or committed to the Event Portal.
+: You also want to make sure that all association are resolved, i.e. there are no alert orange circle icons on any of the objects on the Graph View as these won't be imported or committed to the Event Portal.

 To commit click on the **Commit To Event Portal** button.

 ![Commit to Event Portal](img/commit_to_portal.png)

+And your done!! ...well almost.
+All the applications, events and linkages you made are now in sync with our Kafka cluster and have been cataloged, available for others in our teams to search and discover.
+For this we are next going to explore two other important features of the Event Portal, i.e. the Designer and Catalog.

 ## Designer and Catalog
 Duration: 0:05:00

 ## Next Steps
 Duration: 0:01:00